shprink/ionic-native-transitions/README.md

-Native transitions for Ionic.
-Turn it on and enjoy native transitions.
+Native transitions for Ionic v1.
+Turn it on and enjoy native transitions!

 ![gif](http://examples.julienrenaux.fr/native-transitions/native-transitions.gif)

+**Please note that this project is now in maintenance mode.** We welcome PRs for bug fixes, but encourage you to use Ionic 2 and [Ionic Native](https://ionicframework.com/docs/v2/native/nativepagetransitions/) for all future development.

 ## Chat